“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 - Keep detailed records.
 Document every phone call, email, and letter related to your correction request.

 While law enforcement may not change opinions, such as which driver is at fault for the crash or the investigating police officer’s narrative, you can submit a statement to become part of the official file.
-This record can be vital for your incorrect police report injury claim.
+This record can be vital if the police report is wrong.

 Why You Should Document Everything After a Tampa Car Accident

-If you’re dealing with a wrong police report in Florida, documentation is your strongest defense.
+If the police report is wrong in your case in Florida, documentation is your strongest defense.
 From the moment of the accident, collect as much evidence as possible:

 - Take photos and videos of the scene, vehicle damage, and visible injuries.